 Interview with Zeline Del Rosario - Part 2

 Zeline: If you already live as a woman, just go to the interview and be yourself.
 I know it’s hard for some transgender people to do that because they worry about how they will be perceived, so they feel insecure and scared.
 I guess that I would be afraid too if I had to apply for a new job.
-It takes a lot of courage and that can be hard but the only advice I can give is to be yourself, be proud of who you are, as the only thing that can happen is to get a "no".
-This is the worst scenario but this can happen to anyone.
+It takes a lot of courage, and that can be hard, but the only advice I can give is to be yourself and be proud of who you are, as the only thing that can happen is to get a "no".
+This is the worst scenario, but this can happen to anyone.

-In Sweden, in most cases, we have to include a personal letter together with the job application so the company already knows the basic things about the applicant, which is a perfect opportunity to explain who you are, if you feel that you need to say that before an interview, of course.
+In Sweden, in most cases, we have to include a personal letter together with the job application, so the company already knows the basic things about the applicant.
+This is a perfect opportunity to explain who you are, if you feel that you need to say that before an interview, of course.

-Zeline: No, I’m not involved but if I get the chance to be a part of that in some way, I’m open for it, as I feel I have the time outside of my ordinary work.
+Zeline: No, I’m not involved, but if I get the chance to be a part of that in some way, I’m open to it, as I feel I have the time outside of my ordinary work.

 "I feel much better when I have someone to love